 The pharmacy technician prepares medications under the direction of a pharmacist and may measure, mix, count, label and record amounts and dosages of medications.
 A pharmacy technician may also review refill requests to verify that information is complete and accurate; maintain proper storage and security for drugs; answer telephones and respond to customer questions and requests; fill bottles with prescribed medications; type and affix labels; assist customers; price and file prescriptions that have been filled; clean and help to maintain equipment and work areas; and sterilize glassware according to prescribed methods.

-According to the CT Department of Labor, the 2018 average hourly wage for Pharmacy Technicians is $16.17 per hour.
+According to the CT Department of Labor, the 2019 average hourly wage for Pharmacy Technicians was $16.89 per hour.

 This 134-hour Pharmacy Technician Certification Board-recognized course is an educational training program which prepares students for entry level Pharmacy Technician positions in community, hospital or long-term care pharmacy settings.

 The Pharmacy Technician prepares medications under the direction of a pharmacist.
 This course prepares students for the Pharmacy Technician Certification Board (PTCB) national certification exam.
 Due to the COVID-19 pandemic, the classroom portion of the course will be conducted in remote learning format, using WebEx meetings and Blackboard course management system.
 Mandatory training in the use of Blackboard will be provided prior to class.
 The course consists of 84 classroom hours (taught virtually through WebEx, attendance is taken) and 50 simulated hours to be completed virtually by students independently.

 This course now includes an optional 80-hour externship at Hartford Healthcare facilities.
 See additional information below.